AI search has changed the rules. It’s faster, conversational, and powered by LLMs that summarize answers and cite sources.

 - Show date of publication and last update

-In AI search, trust is a ranking factor and experience builds that trust.
+In AI search, trust is a ranking factor, and experience builds that trust.

 Strategy 5: Create Multi-Modal, Context-Rich Content